A delicious suprise at Al Pater al Kuwait in Iligan

-Delicious beef pater drizzled with sambal like palapa
+Delicious beef pater in Iligan drizzled with sambal like palapa

 I got wildly curious when a friend told me about pater, a rice dish topped either with shredded and cooked beef, chicken or tuna (usually canned) and wrapped with blanched banana leaves.
 It is a rice dish common in areas with Muslim populations.
 In Maranao, it is called pater and Maguindanao is pastil.
 I’ve also seen this one in Gensan.
 When I visited Iligan this week, I specifically requested to have it for brunch.